clam-project/wiko/docs/usage.md

 ```

-''dirs'' is a list of python tuples containing titles and paths for the download zones.
+`dirs` is a list of python tuples containing titles and paths for the download zones.
-The ''blacklist'' contains the files which should be ignored when generating the file index.
+The `blacklist` contains the files which should be ignored when generating the file index.
-And, ''skeletonFile'' is the html skeleton to be used with such pages.
+And, `skeletonFile` is the html skeleton to be used with such pages.
 Be carefull as if you use the same skeleton, relative paths used for some links, images and styles,
 might be wrong.